Get a quote for a fire escape plan

 A plan of each floor of the premises should be included in the Fire Safety Register.
 The plan should ideally be in A4 or A3 size format.

-Section 11.5 (ii) of the Guide to Fire Precautions in Existing Hotels, Guesthouses, and Similar Premises has the following requirement for fire escape plans:
+Section 11.5(ii) of the Guide to Fire Precautions in Existing Hotels, Guesthouses, and Similar Premises has the following recommendation for fire escape plans:

 Precise instructions on the action to be taken by guests in the event of a fire should be prominently posted in each bedroom in the premises.
 These instructions should be in other languages where appropriate, and use internationally accepted symbols.
 The instructions should be accompanied by a simple floor plan showing schematically the location of the room in relation to the escape routes, stairways and/or exits.
 Particular attention should be drawn to the fact that lifts should not be used in the event of fire, except for lifts reserved for the disabled and which are specially protected from fire.

-Section 11.9 (C) has the following requirement for a fire brigade intervention plan:
+Section 11.9(C) has the following recommendation for a fire service intervention plan:

 A plan of the hotel/guesthouse should be lodged with the fire authority which should indicate the location of: